 Necton is a village immediately south of the A47 main road 4 miles east of Swaffham and 7 miles west of Dereham in the Breckland district of mid-Norfolk.
 It has a population of 1,923 residents (2011 census) and covers an area of just under 16 sq. km.

-A thriving and active community, Necton has many facilities such as a primary school, two doctors’ surgeries, an active church of significant historical interest and a peel of bells, many clubs and societies, a well-equiped modern community centre, sports facilities, a local shop, butchers, full-time post office and a friendly pub serving meals.
+A thriving and active community, Necton has many facilities such as a primary school, two doctors’ surgeries, an active church of significant historical interest and a peel of bells, many clubs and societies, a well-equipped modern community centre, sports facilities, a local shop, butchers, full-time post office and a friendly pub serving meals.
 Also a shop selling baby accessories, a picture framing service, car servicing and sales, builders, plumbers and electrical services all right here within the village.
 Visit the Local Directory for more information.

 Necton is served by bus routes to Swaffham and Watton, whilst the X1 bus runs on the A47 to Peterborough via King’s Lynn and to Yarmouth via Norwich at about 30 minute intervals.
 A taxi service is available from Swaffham.

 The Parish Council is made up of 9 members who all live in Necton and represent the village on various matters.
 We are the third tier of local government, the other two being Norfolk County Council and Breckland District Council.
-We meet at 7.30 pm usually on the first Monday of the month at the Necton Rural Community Centre, Tun’s Road, Necton.
+We meet at 7.30 pm usually on the second Monday of the month at the Necton Rural Community Centre, Tun’s Road, Necton.
 The public is very welcome to attend and we encourage people to speak during the open forum which is part of each formal meeting.
 We discuss varying issues which affect the community and are directly responsible for:

 The allotments on the North Pickenham Road